 - Account is inactive-Makes the account inactive.
-You can then hide inactive accounts by selecting "Active Accounts" in the View menu at the bottom of the Chart of Accounts list. - Online Settings-If you use online banking with this account, click Online Setup to see the settings for your online banking.
+You can then hide inactive accounts by selecting "Active Accounts" in the View menu at the bottom of the Chart of Accounts list. - Is a payroll account-Marks the account as one that you use for payroll.
+Payroll information is very sensitive, so it's important to think about setting payroll accounts if you have more than one user.
+Only users with access to Payroll will be able to see transactions in these accounts.
+In addition to marking accounts as payroll accounts in the Edit Account window, you can choose QuickBooks Preferences, Users and Password, Set Payroll Accounts to mark multiple accounts at once. - Online Settings-If you use online banking with this account, click Online Setup to see the settings for your online banking.
 If you do not have online banking set up for this account and want to do so, choose Banking > Online Banking Setup and follow the screen instructions.
-If you do have online banking setup for this account and want to disable it, select "Not Enabled" from the Download Transactions list. - Opening Balance-Enter an opening balance for a balance sheet account. - If you acquired the account before your QuickBooks start date: See the QuickBooks User's Guide for details on how to calculate the opening balance. - If you acquired the account after your QuickBooks start date: Leave the opening balance at 0.00 and enter the opening balance as a transaction in QuickBooks.
+If you do have online banking setup for this account and want to disable it, select "Not Enabled" from the Download Transactions list. - o Opening Balance-Enter an opening balance for a balance sheet account. - If you acquired the account before your QuickBooks start date: See the QuickBooks User's Guide for details on how to calculate the opening balance. - If you acquired the account after your QuickBooks start date: Leave the opening balance at 0.00 and enter the opening balance as a transaction in QuickBooks.
 For example, if you open a new savings account using \$500 from your checking account, enter a check for \$500 and assign the transaction to the new savings account in the detail area of the check.